MonaBlisse/bare-bones/README.md

 - img
 - js

-If you prefer to use Sass, there's a separate folder within the CSS folder
+If you prefer to use Sass, there's a separate folder within the CSS folder.

+Note: The img and js folders are missing because they're empty.
+Just be sure to create these folders within your own project.